ISC-HEI/gdx2d/CONTRIBUTING.md

 - Each body of code return the value of its last statement (run { .. } if .. else ..
 - Pattern matching instead of switch case
 - Function arguments are immutable
+- Class are final by default, (can't be extended), unless they have the 'open' modifier